YottaDB/YDBDoc/ProgGuide/extrout.rst

 **IBM pSeries (RS/6000) AIX**

-* Compiler: -I$gtm_dist
+* Compiler: -I$ydb_dist
-* Linker: -L$gtm_dist -lgtmshr
+* Linker: -L$ydb_dist -lgtmshr

 **X86 GNU/Linux**

-* Compiler: -I$gtm_dist
+* Compiler: -I$ydb_dist
-* Linker: -L$gtm_dist -lgtmshr -rpath $gtm_dist
+* Linker: -L$ydb_dist -lgtmshr -rpath $ydb_dist
 * YottaDB advises that the C/C++ compiler front-end be used as the Linker to avoid specifying the system startup routines on the ld command.
-The compile can pass linker options to ld using -W option (for example, cc -W1, -R, $gtm_dist).
+The compile can pass linker options to ld using -W option (for example, cc -W1, -R, $ydb_dist).
 For more details on these options, refer to the appropriate system's manual on the respective platforms.

 ++++++++++++++++++++++++++++++
 Nested Call-Ins